Beta8397/FreightFrenzy71b/README.md

 ## Version 2.4 (released on 16.11.13)
   * Fix to avoid crashing for nonexistent resources.
-  * Blocks Programming mode changes:
+  * Blocks Programming cacheMode changes:
      - Added blocks to support OpenGLMatrix, MatrixF, and VectorF.
      - Added blocks to support AngleUnit, AxesOrder, AxesReference, CameraDirection, CameraMonitorFeedback, DistanceUnit, and TempUnit.
      - Added blocks to support Acceleration.